 Vowel sounds work differently.
 You can hold them until you run out of breath.
 They’re not as precise as most consonant sounds.
 Take the words pat, pet, and pit.
 They have short vowels.
 See how your mouth moves when you say those sounds.

 Did you notice how there are only small differences in your mouth movements?
 Many kids have trouble picking up on these differences.
-And it can be really tricky for kids who have
+And it can be really tricky for kids who have trouble with reading.

 With support, kids can get better at short vowel sounds.
 One way I help my students is by using hand movements as they say the sounds.
 You can use these gestures at home when your child is sounding out spelling words.

 Here are some examples:

 Put your index finger under your chin.
 Say this short vowel sound as your chin drops and pushes against your finger.

 Put one of your index fingers into each corner of your mouth.
 Say this short vowel sound while stretching your mouth back toward your ears.

 Wrinkle your nose and touch it with your index finger, like you’re dotting a letter i.
 Say the sound as you “dot” your nose.

 For the short vowel sound in pot